Pranay-Pandey/ethereum-record-management/readme.md

   <ol>
     <li>Access the project's web interface or APIs to seamlessly interact with the blockchain and effectively manage stored information.</li>
     <li>Ensure secure authentication using your personalized public/private key pair.</li>
-    <li>Encrypt and securely store patient, doctor, and hospital information onto the Tezos blockchain.</li>
+    <li>Encrypt and securely store patient, doctor, and hospital information onto the ethereum blockchain.</li>
     <li>Enhance data privacy with AES encryption, ensuring the confidentiality of sensitive data.</li>
     <li>Control information sharing by securely transmitting encrypted AES keys using the robust RSA algorithm, ensuring limited access.</li>
     <li>Leverage IPFS to securely store diagnosis documents while linking their hash to the encrypted diagnosis information.</li>